SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 Q42.
 Create a tuple and try to add your name in the tuple.
 Are you able to do it?
 Support your answer with reason.

+A42.
+It would not work since tuples are immuatable - i.e., once created, they cannot be changed.

 Q43.
 Can two tuple be appended.
 If yes, write a code for it.
 If not, why?

 Q44.
 Take a tuple as an input and print the count of elements in it.